abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 cooked.
 These things that the mind latches onto seem so real and permanent—our particular projects, responsibilities, fears, hopes, and desires.
 Well, of course it’s that way.
 Can’t you see?
 Then suddenly—snap!
-Overnight the world changes color and there’s a whole different mood.
+Overnight the world changes color, and there’s a whole different mood.
 Suddenly, Oh look, it’s all different.
 How utterly transformed our perceptions can be merely by a different shape, coloring of the landscape, or the sound of the valley.